 We find EBV exciting not just for the multitude of diseases it can cause, but also for the unique and long history of peaceful coexistence of humans with this virus.
-This evolutionary coexistence has likely shaped the human immune system while at the same time providing mechanisms for the virus to escape immune surveillance.
-Our goal is to better understand EBV-host relationships and the pathogenesis of EBV-mediated disease by adopting a three-pronged approach.
+This evolutionary coexistence has likely shaped the human host’s anti-pathogen defenses such as the immune system, while at the same time providing the virus with the ability to establish and maintain persistence in B lymphocytes.
+Our goal is to better understand such EBV-host interactions, aberrations in which often lead to EBV-mediated disease, by adopting a three-pronged approach.
 The first focuses on dissecting the early cellular events that are critical for susceptibility of B cells to EBV-driven proliferation.
-The second is to reveal the determinants of resistance or susceptibility of latently-infected B cells to stimuli that trigger a switch from EBV latency to lytic cycle.
+The second is to reveal the determinants of susceptibility of latently-infected B cells to lytic cycle-inducing triggers.
 The third focuses on delineating EBV-directed immune responses during health and disease.

 EBV-driven B cell proliferation

 Following infection of B cells, EBV-oncogenes must drive cell proliferation so that viral latency, and therefore persistence, can be established.
 Using this infection-transformation model of primary B cells, we discovered a novel function for cellular STAT3 (Signal Transducer and Activator of Transcription 3) in suppression of the DNA damage response; suppression of the cellular DNA damage response is essential for any tumor to develop.
 Thus, EBV exploits host STAT3 to interrupt intra-S phase ATR-to-Chk1 signaling to facilitate EBV-oncogene-driven transformation.
 How DNA damage response is suppressed during development of sporadic cancers is largely unknown and our findings now provide a medically-relevant mechanism.
 Therapeutic implications are substantial since most human cancers including EBV-cancers have overactive STAT3.